 - Animal Kingdom sections the parking lot into exotic & fantasy animals: Peacock, Unicorn, Yeti, Dinosaur, Butterfly & Giraffe

-#1 Disney Insider Tip for Finding your Vehicle in a Disney World Parking Lot
+#1 Disney World Parking Tip for Finding your Car in a Disney World Parking Lot

 Use your cell phone to take a picture of your section and row marker.
 You will find signs like the one above in each parking section.